whelew/MineSweeper/README.md

 - HTML5
 - CSS - Cascading Style Sheet used to style the website.
-- Java Script - Uses 30 functions in script.js to generate game board and all game rules and functionality.
+- Java Script - Uses 30 functions in script.js to generate a game board and all game rules and functionality.
 - VS Code - The main IDE that I used.
 - W3schools - For quick and useful information when trying to problem solve when writing with HTML and CSS.
 - JSHint - To check over my JS code.